Click the numbers if you missed the first five chapters:

 Ismene sank down to her knees and sat on her heels, the water reaching her chest.
-She gasped at the change in temperature but relished how alive it made her feel . . . distracted and a little mischievous.
+She gasped at the change in temperature but relished how alive it made her feel … diverted and a little mischievous.
 How would she explain this when she returned to the castle?

-Ismene lost her balance and tipped sideways at the sound of Othniel’s voice.
+Ismene lost her balance and tipped sideways at the sound of Othniel’s voice rising above the constant din of flowing water.
 She gasped from the sudden cold up to her neck.
 Righting herself, she looked over in time to see he’d stepped forward on the shore and reached out as if he could stop her from toppling.

-She didn’t know what to do.
-She stood, her drenched dress a weight upon her body, her discomfiture one upon her soul.
+Flustered, she stood on wobbly legs.
+Her drenched dress a weight upon her body.
+Her discomfiture one upon her soul.

 Ismene steeled herself for more harsh words, but of every thought whirling through her head, she didn’t expect to see him remove his boots and sword belt in response to her flippant remark.
 She gaped as he worked his way into the pool, and her traitorous heart hammered in her chest when he stopped before her.

-“You weren’t in your room, and after searching out your maid, she directed me to the stable, they said you’d ridden out with a groom.”
+“You weren’t in your room, and after searching out your maid, she directed me to the stable where they said you’d ridden out with a groom.”

 His voice was soft, unaccusatory, and the defiant air drained from her, leaving Ismene with a feeling of meekness, reflected in the soft mumble of her words.
 “There is nothing untoward in my being accompanied by a groom, and I can take care of myself, Sire.”